 - What the current performance holdups are in your sourcing process.

-Recruiting the perfect candidates is crucial to the future success of your organization and calculating this recruiting metric will keep you from making mistakes.
+Hence, recruiting the perfect candidates is crucial to the future success of your organization and calculating this recruiting metric will keep you from making mistakes.

-- Cost Per Hire
+Cost Per Hire

-- Quality of Hires
+Quality of Hires

 The applicant quality is calculated in terms of the percentage of applicants who have accepted your offer and those who are retained, divided by 2.
 The subsequent percentage shows the key performance of the recruitment team in terms of high-quality applicants who are loyal.
 The quality of hire is the discrepancy between more applicants and top choice applicants.
 This recruiting metric highlights whether the recruiters having a wastage of their valuable time and effort while looking for top talent or really having optimal utilization of the accessible resources.

 Source of Hire

 This recruiting metric offers a direct analysis and comparison among the quantity of the applicants who have been offered a job and those who have accepted the offer.
 For example, if your offer acceptance frequency is low, there is a high chance that your job offer may not be competitive.
-Reconsider your offer with reference to salary, perquisites or development opportunities to prevent your applicant from taking into consideration your competitors.
-Given that your job offers have been refused because of salary and you don’t have the resources to compete with a better package, then come up with something else such as flexible work hours, free food or remote work.
+Reconsider your offer with reference to salary, perquisites, or development opportunities to prevent your applicant from taking into consideration your competitors.
+If candidates are refusing your job due to lack of attractive salary or benefits.
+Then you need to come up with something else such as flexible work hours, free food, or remote work.